opencoff/sigtool/README.md

     sigtool verify /tmp/testkey.pub archive.sig archive.tar.gz

+### Encrypt a file by authenticating the sender
+If the sender wishes to prove to the recipient that they  encrypted a file:

+   sigtool encrypt -s mykey.key theirkey.pub -o archive.tar.gz.enc archive.tar.gz

+This will create an encrypted file *archive.tar.gz.enc* such that the recipient in possession of *theikey.key* can decrypt it.
+Furthermore, if the recipient has *mykey.pub*, they can verify that the sender is indeed who they expect.

+### Encrypt a file *without* authenticating the sender

+### Decrypt a file

 ## How is the private key protected?
 The Ed25519 private key is encrypted using a key derived from the user supplied pass phrase.
 This pass phrase is used to derive an